 Changes to the itinerary: Please note that, on rare occasions, we may have to make changes to the itinerary.

-£825.00 per person sharing a twin or double-bedded room (excluding flights).
+£825.00 (guide price) per person sharing a twin or double-bedded room (excluding flights).
 There is a supplement for single occupancy of £175.00 per person.